 The two series above are part of a larger strategy to share the holdings of the department with students and teachers throughout the state.
 He also noted that Arkansas history is now required in the public schools, and the posters will assist teachers in their teaching of the subject.

 On the back of each poster are a complete lesson plan and other instructional aids that will enable teachers to use the posters effectively in the classroom.
 The lesson plans include classroom teaching strategies and assessment tools, and the instructional aids consist of supplementary reading lists, glossaries of terms and timelines that provide historical context.

 The five posters will be sent free of charge to any Arkansas teacher or school administrator who asks for them.
 The general public can obtain a set of the posters for $25, shipping included.
 For more information on specific collections related to the poster series or to request copies, please contact the UA Special Collections Dept. at 365 N. McIlroy Ave., Fayetteville, AR 72701, or by email at firstname.lastname@example.org or by phone at 479-575-5577.
 You may also submit a poster request form online.

 Arkansas History Day Resources

 Special Collections has many resources related to the themes addressed through the National History Day competition.
-Research and Outreach Services Librarian Joshua Youngblood compiled an introduction to the resources of the University of Arkansas Libraries for teachers and students, which was shown to instructors and History Day coordinators from around the state.
+Rare Books Librarian and Instruction and Outreach Unit Head Joshua Youngblood compiled an introduction to the resources of the University of Arkansas Libraries for teachers and students, which was shown to instructors and History Day coordinators from around the state.
 The introduction explores the 2012 theme, Turning Points in History, in detail and points toward specific primary sources available in Special Collections.